f3mi/DTS-developer-challenge/frontend/src/docs/THEME_IMPLEMENTATION.md

 ## Using CSS Variables

-Instead of hardcoding colors in your components, use CSS variables:
+Instead of hardcoding colors in my components, use CSS variables:

 ```css
 /* Incorrect ❌ */